v8/v8.dev/src/docs/webassembly-opcode.md

 WebAssembly is implemented in V8 in 3 ways:

-1. Interpreter
+1. Interpreter.
-1. Baseline compiler (Liftoff)
+1. Baseline compiler (Liftoff).
-1. Optimizing compiler (TurboFan)
+1. Optimizing compiler (TurboFan).

 The rest of this document focuses on the TurboFan pipeline, walking through how to add a new Wasm instruction and implement it in TurboFan.